How is rum made?

 The juices are squeezed from the sugar cane to create a by-product called molasses.

 Alcohol is created by adding yeast and water to the molasses.
 The yeast is always carefully chosen to ensure the right taste profile and aroma of the final rum.

 The fermented liquid is heated and condensed in column stills.

 Some of this liquid will then get its rich colour and flavour by being aged in charred white oak barrels.

 This is where the Captain comes into his own.
 To create the smooth taste that he’s known the world over for, some of the finest Caribbean rums are carefully blended.

 While the locals of Caribbean islands like Jamaica were squeezing out the sweet sugar cane juices to create molasses, fermenting, distilling and aging to create dark rum, those in Cuba and Puerto Rico were keeping their liquid clear through a very short period of aging after distillation.
 The result was a refreshing tasting white rum with a subtle and sweet taste.

-You can get the true taste of the Captain from his selection of spirits, including his Captain Morgan Dark Rum, Captain Morgan White Rum and from Captain Morgan Original Spiced Gold and many more.
+You can get the true taste of the Captain from his selection of rum drinks, including his Captain Morgan Dark Rum, Captain Morgan White Rum, Captain Morgan Original Spiced Gold and many more.